aws-samples/amazon-forecast-samples/SageMaker_Tutorial.md

 After that close your Terminal tab and go back to the main Notebook interface.

-A new folder titled `amazon-forecast-samples` should be visible, click it, click notebooks,
+A new folder titled `amazon-forecast-samples` should be visible, click it, click notebooks, then click `Getting_started_with_Forecast-SageMaker.ipynb` this will open the notebook.

+If prompted for a kernel, select `conda_python3`.

+From here you will follow the instructions outlined in the notebook.

+**Read Every Cell FULLY Before Executing It**